Ready to Buy Your Dream House? How to Find a Buyer’s Agent

 Some agents work with both buyers and sellers regularly, while others are more specialized and work with only buyers as buyer’s agents, or only sellers as listing agents.
 The buyer’s agent is a real estate professional who is legally licensed to only represent the buyer, while the listing agent helps the seller.

-When a buyer and seller use agents at the same real estate brokerage, or the same agent period, this is known as dual agency, which is a common practice among real estate companies in some states, though it isn’t legal everywhere.
+When a buyer and seller use agents at the same real estate brokerage — or the same agent, period — this is known as dual agency, which is a common practice among real estate companies in some states, though it isn’t legal everywhere.

 The problem with dual agencies

-When one agent works for both the buyer and the seller (or two agents from the same brokerage work both sides of the deal) and that agent or brokerage receives commission from both sides of the transaction, it can become a controversial subject.
+When one agent works for both the buyer and the seller (or two agents from the same brokerage work both sides of the deal) and that agent or brokerage receives a commission from both sides of the transaction, it can become a controversial subject.
 Dual agency is illegal in eight states: Alaska, Colorado, Florida, Kansas, Maryland, Texas, Vermont, and Wyoming.

 The reason is that dual agency can create a conflict of interest.
 On one hand, the buyer wants to pay as little as possible, while the seller wants to set the price of the home as high as possible.
 If the agent is representing both sides of the deal, whose interests should take precedence when it comes to negotiating price?